AdobeDocs/commerce-merchant-services.en/help/catalog-service/installation.md

 }
 ```

 After running this command, the Catalog Service should be running through the API Mesh.

-## Configure catalog export

-After you install [!DNL Catalog Service], you must configure the [Commerce Services Connector](../landing/saas.md) by specifying API Keys and selecting a SaaS Data Space.

-To ensure that the catalog export is running correctly:

--  Confirm that [cron jobs](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/configure-cron-jobs.html) are running.
--  Verify the [indexers](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/manage-indexers.html) are running.
--  Ensure that the `Catalog Attributes Feed`, `Product Feed`, `Product Overrides Feed`, and `Product Variant Feed` indexers are set to `Update by Schedule`.
+You can run the `aio api-mesh:get` command to view the configuration of your updated mesh.

 ## [!DNL Catalog Service] demo